-Water Conservation & Reuse Practices and Regulations The following conservation and reuse practices and regulations are utilized by the City of Winter Park:
+Water Conservation and Reuse Practices and Regulations.
+The following conservation and reuse practices and regulations are utilized by the City of Winter Park:

-- A. Operated as a complete mix/extended aeration treatment facility with chemical addition and tertiary filtration, the Winter Park Estates Water Reclamation Facility has a design capacity for 1.150 million gallons per day (MGD) but is limited to processing 0.615 MGD at this time due to the capacity of currently available spray sites.
-Future planned expansion of reuse into residential neighborhoods will increase the disposal capacity for reclaimed water.
-Treated effluent is distributed for reuse as irrigation at the Cady Way athletic fields, Interlachen Golf and Country Club, Winter Pines Golf Course, Glen Haven Cemetery, and Brookshire Elementary. - B. The City of Winter Park is a major contributor to the regional reuse systems in central Florida.
+- Operated as a complete mix/extended aeration treatment facility with chemical addition and tertiary filtration, the Winter Park Estates Water Reclamation Facility has a design capacity for 0.750 million gallons per day (MGD) but is limited to processing .615 MGD because of a lack of available onsite storage capacity and a scarcity of eligible sites for reuse irrigation.
+Treated effluent is distributed for reuse as irrigation at the Cady Way athletic fields, Interlachen Golf and Country Club, Winter Pines Golf Course, and Glen Haven Cemetery. - 2.
+The City of Winter Park is a major contributor to the regional reuse systems in central Florida.
 The majority of the City's wastewater is treated at regional facilities owned and operated by other local governments.
 The City of Winter Park has reserved capacity in these facilities through wholesale sewer agreements with the City of Orlando, the City of Altamonte Springs, and Orange County Utilities.

-Winter Park is evaluating system improvements to divert additional flow to the Winter Park Estates Water Reclamation Facility to increase the amount of reclaimed water the facility can produce.
-In conjunction with these collection system improvements, the city is planning to expand the reclaimed water distribution system into limited residential areas to reduce the amount of potable water that is used for landscape irrigation.
-Approximately

-Seventy percent of the daily wastewater flows generated within Winter Park's GWSA were treated at the Iron Bridge Facility in 2022.
-Iron Bridge operates as a physical, chemical, and biological sewage treatment plant with reuse discharge to artificial wetlands in Christmas, FL, the Little Econlockhatchee River and to reclaimed water systems for irrigation.
-Conserv II WWTP treated roughly 13% of the wastewater generated within the GWSA in 2022.
-Conserv II plant has a permitted capacity of 25 mgd and operates as an activated sludge sewage treatment plant providing effluent to residential and commercial properties, and spray irrigation and freeze protection for orange groves in West Orange and Lake County.

-In 2022, approximately 6.5% of the total wastewater flow within the GWSA received treatment at the Regional Water Reclamation Facility (RWRF) is owned and operated by the City of Altamonte Springs.
+Over 70% of the daily wastewater flows generated within Winter Park's GWSA were treated at the Iron Bridge Facility in 2005.
+Iron Bridge operates as a physical, chemical, and biological sewage treatment plant with reuse discharge to the Little Econlockhatchee River and to reclaimed water systems for irrigation.
+Conserv II WWTP treated about 13% of the wastewater generated within the GWSA in 2005.
+Conserv II plant has a permitted capacity of 25 mgd and operates as an activated sludge sewage treatment plant providing effluent to spray irrigation and freeze protection for orange groves in West Orange and Lake County.
+In 2005, approximately 6.5% of the total wastewater flow within the GWSA received treatment at the Regional Water Reclamation Facility (RWRF) is owned and operated by the City of Altamonte Springs.
 Designed and permitted as a domestic wastewater treatment facility, the RWRF is an AWT facility with discharge directed to the Little Wekiva River and to the City's "APRICOT" reuse system.
-Only a relatively small area within the City's East Sewer System receives treatment from Orange County Utilities.

-C. The City of Winter Park has adopted a water conservation rate structure for it utility system.
+Only a relatively small area within the City's East Sewer System receives treatment from Orange County Utilities. - 3.
+The City of Winter Park has adopted a water conservation rate structure for it utility system.